Skip to main content

 Note: Please be aware that the required fields for international shipments may differ depending on whether the shipments are to or from Mexico or Canada.

-6. On the Rates page, you will see Available rates for your shipment.
+1. On the Rates page, you will see Available rates for your shipment.
 Click on a Rate to continue.
+The selected rates are automatically saved to your dashboard, allowing for future reference and streamlined access.

 7. Review or Edit the Finalize information (Shipment Identifiers, Pick Up Requirements, Notifications).
 Additional information for international shipments can be provided here as well e.g. Commercial Invoice.
 Click Next.